zeta-chain/evm/README.md

 Cosmos EVM is open-source under the Apache 2.0 license, an extension of the license of the original codebase (https://github.com/evmos/OS) created by Tharsis and the evmOS team - who conducted the foundational work for EVM compatibility and interoperability in Cosmos.

+### Key Contributors

+We at ICL want to thank our key contributors at [B-Harvest](https://bharvest.io/) and [Mantra](https://www.mantrachain.io/) for contributing to and helping us drive the development of Cosmos EVM.